sansseriff/single-stage-to-jupyter/README.md

 ## Security reminder

 Anyone running a remote script should review it first.
 Provide the command both as the quick pipe (convenient) and as a link to `dl.sh` so users can inspect it before running.

+## Still worried about running untreusted shell scripts?

+You can install and use [vet](https://github.com/safedep/vet) in combination with this template repository.
+[Todo: experimental]